mandoerik/sortmediafiles/README.md

 This Ansible playbook is designed to efficiently organize media files in a given directory by sorting them into a new directory structure based on their creation or modification year and month.
 Here's what the playbook does:

-File Discovery: Scans the specified source directory to find all types of media files, including images, videos, and audio files.
+File Discovery: Scans the specified source directory to find all types of images and videos.

 Metadata Extraction: Extracts the creation or modification date for each media file.